What Are My Rights as a Landlord? Understanding Your Legal Authority

 External resource: HUD - Fair Housing

-1. Right to Collect Rent: One of your fundamental rights as a landlord is the ability to collect rent from your tenants.
+One of your fundamental rights as a landlord is the ability to collect rent from your tenants.
 Rent is typically due on a specified date, and you have the authority to enforce this payment.
-However, it is important to be familiar with local landlord-tenant laws regarding acceptable rent increase limits, late fees, and eviction procedures in case of non-payment.
+It's important to understand your local landlord-tenant laws regarding acceptable rent increase limits, late fees, and eviction procedures in cases of non-payment.

 Legal citation: State-specific landlord-tenant laws (e.g., California Civil Code § 1947)